benzend/nextjs-group-projects/CONTRIBUTING.md

 ```

 Do all of your work in this branch.
-Then you want to push this branch `todoAddButton` and create a pull request on GitHub.
+Then you want to push this branch `todoAddButton` and create a pull request to the `main` on GitHub.